otegecmis/colors-app/README.md

 ## Colors App

-The Colors App is designed to let _users create and share custom colors._ Built entirely with `programmatic UIKit`, it leverages custom, dark mode-compatible components to deliver an engaging user experience.
+The Colors App is designed to let _users create and share custom colors._ Built entirely with `programmatic UIKit`, it leverages custom, `dark mode-compatible` components to deliver an engaging user experience.
 The app is seamlessly integrated with `Firebase`, using `Firebase Authentication` for managing users and `Firestore` as the database for storing and retrieving user-generated color data.

 ### 1. Screens

+1. **Light Mode**

 These are the `latest`, `color view` and `profile` screens.